Radial Duality Part I: Foundations: The Radial Function Transformation

 \subsection{Radial Transformation of Quasi-concave/-convex Functions}

 Lastly we consider the generalization of concavity and convexity given by quasiconcavity and quasiconvexity.
 We say a function is {\it quasiconcave (quasiconvex)} if its superlevel sets $\{x\in\varSpace\mid f(x)\geq z\}$ (sublevel sets $\{x\in\varSpace\mid f(x)\leq z\}$) are convex for all $z>0$.
-Similar to the previous section's results, we find that quasiconcave functions are dual to quasiconvex functions (although the additional condition that $f^p(y,\cdot)$ is nondecreasing is needed for our fullest version of this result to hold).
+Similar to the previous section's results, we find that quasiconcave functions are dual to quasiconvex functions (although the additional condition that $f^p(y,\cdot)$ is nondecreasing is needed).

 \begin{proposition} If $f$ is quasiconcave, $\radTransSup{f}$ is quasiconvex.
 If in addition $f^p(y,\cdot)$ is nondecreasing, $\radTransInf{f}$ is quasiconvex.
 Likewise, if $f$ is quasiconvex, $\radTransInf{f}$ is quasiconcave.
 If in addition $f^p(y,\cdot)$ is nondecreasing, $\radTransSup{f}$ is quasiconcave. \end{proposition} \begin{proof} Suppose $f$ is quasiconcave and fix any level $z\in\RR_{++}$.
 Consider any $0\leq\lambda\leq 1$ and $y,y'\in\varSpace$ with $\radTransSup{f}(y)\leq z$ and $\radTransSup{f}(y')\leq z$.
 First, we consider the upper radial transformation.
 Note all $\gamma> z$ have $\gamma\cdot f(y/\gamma)> 1$ and $\gamma\cdot f(y'/\gamma)> 1$.
 Then the quasiconcavity of $f$ implies